phpqa/phpqa.github.io/_pages/contributing.md

 - further-instructions: *optional*
     - [Further instructions](#-further-instructions) can be provided.
 - command: *optional*
-    - The `command` that will be available to run the tool after installation.
+    - The `command` that will be available after installation.
     - This field is a mixed field, it can be either `string` *command*, `string[]` [`string` *command*] or `object` {`string` *type*: `string` *command*}.
-        - The `string` or `string[]` option is useful for specifying how to run the tool after the installation.
+        - The `string` or `string[]` option is useful for specifying which commands are available after the installation.
         - The `object` option helps with mentioning specific actions: `{'initiate': 'command', 'run': 'command'}`.

 ##### Gem